f/vue-wait/README.md

 <img src="./resources/vuex-loading.gif" width="640">

-**vuex-loading** helps to manage multiple loading states on the page.
+**vuex-loading** helps to manage multiple loading states on the page without any conflict.
+It's based on a **very simple idea** that manages a Vuex store with multiple loading states.
+The **built-in loader component** listens its registered loader and immediately become loading state.

 ## Requirements